US carries out rare execution during presidential transition

 Bernard had been crocheting in prison and even launched a death-row crocheting group in which inmates have shared patterns for making sweaters, blankets and hats, said Ashley Kincaid Eve, an anti-death penalty activist.

 Federal executions during a presidential transfer of power also are rare, especially during a transition from a death-penalty proponent to a president-elect like Biden opposed to capital punishment.
-The last time executions occurred in a lame-duck period was in the 1890s. during the presidency of Grover Cleveland in the 1890s.
+The last time executions occurred in a lame-duck period was when Grover Cleveland was president in the 1890s.

 Defense attorneys have argued in court and in a petition for clemency from Trump that Bernard was a low-ranking member of the group.
 They say both Bagleys were likely dead before Bernard set the car on fire, a claim that conflicts with government testimony at trial.

-The case prompted calls for Trump to intervene, including from one prosecutor at his 2000 trial who now says racial bias may have influenced the nearly all-white jury’s imposition of a death sentence against Bernard, who is Black.
+The case prompted calls for Trump to intervene, including from one former prosecutor who defended the death sentence on appeal who now says racial bias may have influenced the nearly all-white jury’s imposition of a death sentence against Bernard, who is Black.
 Several jurors have also since said publicly that they regret not opting for life in prison instead.

 The teenagers approached the Bagleys in the afternoon on June 21, 1999, and asked them for a lift after they stopped at a convenience store — planning all along to rob the couple.
 After the Bagleys agreed, Vialva, the oldest of the group at 19, pulled a gun and forced them into the trunk.